 The following FAQs are provided for general guidance on the Tobacco Products Tax.
 Taxpayers are encouraged to read the Tobacco Products Tax Guidelines for more detailed instructions on complying with this tax.

-A: Effective July 1, 2016, every distributor registered for the Tobacco Products Tax must file and make payments electronically using the TT-8 eForm.
-This eForm is free, secure and available at any time on the Department’s website.
+Effective July 1, 2016, every distributor registered for the Tobacco Products Tax must file and make payments electronically using the TT-8 eForm.
+This eForm is free, secure and available at any time on Virginia Tax’s website.
 Payments can be debited from your checking account or made by ACH credit through your bank.
+For more information about initiating ACH credit with your bank, see our Electronic Payment Guide.

 If you are unable to file and pay electronically, you must submit an Electronic Filing Waiver Request.